 Nambiar is survived by two sons and a daughter.
 One of his sons, Sukumar Nambiar, is a stalwart of the Bharatiya Janata Party in Tamil Nadu.
 Nambiar, however, steered clear of politics while being an ardent nationalist.

-He was ailing for some time and was hospitalised.
-Nambiar passed away peacefully on November 19 at the age of 89.
+He was ailing for some time and has been hospitalised for two months.
+Nambiar passed away peacefully at home on November 19 at the age of 89.
 The last of yesteryear Tamil screen villains has breathed his last!
 We, his rasikas, can only think of the past and pay tribute to his memory.

 Mail sent by Sukumar Nambiar to DBS Jeyaraj after reading article on his father MN Nambiar